Lebanese Arabic Phrases – Everyday Levantine Expressions

 Thanks, it’s nice to see you too. شكراً، حلو شوفك كمان. /ʃukraːn, ħelo ʃoːfak kamaːn/

-Are you doing well? in Lebanese إنت منيح؟ /ʔenta mniːħ/ (to a male) /ʔenti mniːħa/ (to a female)
+Are you doing well? in Lebanese إنت منيح؟ /ʔenta mniːħ/ (m) /ʔenti mniːħa/ (f)

 If you are asked how you feel, you can answer with the following phrases:

-Thank you for asking, I am fine. شكراً لأنك سألت، أنا منيح. /ʃukraːn laʔannak saʔalt, ʔana mniːħ/ (to a male)
+Thank you for asking, I am fine. شكراً لأنك سألت، أنا منيح. /ʃukraːn laʔannak saʔalt, ʔana mniːħ/ (m)

-Thank you, I am not doing so well. شكراً، مش كتير منيح. /ʃukraːn, miʃ kteːr mniːħ/ (male)
+Thank you, I am not doing so well. شكراً، مش كتير منيح. /ʃukraːn, miʃ kteːr mniːħ/ (m)

 Free book: ‘How to learn any language in just 7 weeks’